GeorgiosIoannouCoder/mindscanner/README.md

 Our work contributes to the field of public mental health by leveraging user-generated content to identify potential mental health conditions.
 Beyond academic value, this project has real-world implications for <b>improving online mental health support</b>.
 By accurately classifying Reddit posts according to specific mental health conditions, our models can <b>help guide users toward the most appropriate subreddit communities</b>, where they are more likely to receive relevant support, shared experiences, and information.
 This can <b>enhance early detection, reduce miscommunication, and improve users’ chances of accessing the right resources or treatment</b> pathways within these online communities.

-In total, <b>four models</b> from scratch were developed and <b>TODO:? transformer models</b> were fine-tuned and compared to identify the most effective architecture for detecting a user’s potential <b>mental health condition</b> based on the sentiment and linguistic cues found in <b>Reddit posts</b>.
-Our best-performing model, a <b>TODO:?</b>, achieved an accuracy of <b>TODO:?%</b>, demonstrating strong potential for real-world deployment in both healthcare and business contexts.
+In total, <b>four models</b> from scratch were developed and <b>two transformer models</b> were fine-tuned and compared to identify the most effective architecture for detecting a user’s potential <b>mental health condition</b> based on the sentiment and linguistic cues found in <b>Reddit posts</b>.
+Our best-performing model, a <b>BERT</b> fine-tuned model, achieved an accuracy of <b>87.3%</b> on the test set, demonstrating that fine-tuned models can perform better than models build from scratch with minimal code.
     <br />
     <a href="https://github.com/GeorgiosIoannouCoder/mindscanner"><strong>Explore the docs »</strong></a>
     <br />